10up/headstartwp/docs/documentation/02 - Data Fetching/caching.md

 };
 ```

-`cache.enabled` can also be a function so you can decided whether to cache or not based on the fetchStrategy itself.
+`cache.enabled` can also be a function so you can decide whether to cache or not based on the fetchStrategy itself.

 ## In-Memory caching

 The default cache handler is a TTL in-memory cache.
-This cache handler can be useful when you're not hosting on a serverless platform (e.g Vercel) since the node process would be alive and therefore you can cache things in memory.
-On serverless hosting, by design you cannot hold state between functions invocations, therefore if you try to use a In-Memory caching it would only last for the lifetime of a single request.
+This cache handler can be useful when you're not hosting on a serverless platform (e.g. Vercel) since the node process would be alive and therefore you can cache things in memory.
+On serverless hosting, by design you cannot hold state between functions invocations, therefore if you try to use an In-Memory caching it would only last for the lifetime of a single request.

 The main use case for In-Memory caching is when you want to cache/dedupe fetch calls when you're hosting Next.js on non-serverless hostings.
-Note that if you have multiple node containers/pod each one of them would have it's own In-Memory caching.
+Note that if you have multiple node containers/pod each one of them would have its own In-Memory caching.

 ## Custom cache handler

 You can provide your own cache handler.
-For instance, if you want to cache things in redis you can easily provide your own cache handler.
+For instance, if you want to cache things in Redis you can easily provide your own cache handler.

 ```js title="redis cache handler"
 const { getRedisClient } = require('@10up/next-redis-cache-provider');